Not all gas is the same!

 5. Sensor error

-6. There is something wrong with the sensor, but it is not a broken cable
+6. There's something wrong with the sensor, but it's not a broken cable.

 7. 0.3 ...
 2.0 V